-In Game Animation Combat Attacks, you’ll learn how to animate awesome character attack combos with your weapon of choice: hammer, sword, or two blades.
+In the Game Animation Combat Attacks course, you’ll learn how to animate awesome character attack combos with your weapon of choice: hammer, sword, or two blades.
 You’ll have the ability to create awesome fight sequences between two characters with epic attacks, blocks, hits, and reactions that you’ll be able to control with your keyboard or controller in real gameplay.

 There’s nothing like seeing your animation instantly come to life!
 That’s the beauty of game animation.

 Sold Out?
 Sign Up for Our Waiting List

 Sign up for our waiting list and we'll notify you when more seats are available or when the next registration opens.

 During this 6-week workshop, you’ll have live Q&As with your mentor each week in addition to receiving a recorded training video from a professional game animator and an assignment designed to build your skills.
 Plus, your mentor will review and critique each of your assignments and provide you with a weekly video of his or her feedback so you can improve your work.

 You’ll gain access to professionally designed rigs like Riley, Stewart, and Taskmaster.
 After you finish the course you will have ongoing rig access so you can continue to work on your animation assignments.

 What You’ll Learn in Game Animation: Combat Attacks